 Iceland in just 7 days…we must be CRAZY!!!
 Actually, we’re not and we can assure you that we accomplished our goal of exploring the Land of Fire and Ice in seven amazing days (and nights!) during our recent EPIC Iceland road trip.
 I am not going to kid you and say that Iceland should be experienced in only a week because the reality is, you could easily spend much longer exploring this gorgeous country.
+With so many things to do in Iceland, this was an ambitious road trip but one that will long live in our memories!

 However, we are not all fortunate enough to live the nomadic lifestyle where we can take our time exploring a country slowly.
 Instead, we want to share our experiences and the itinerary that we followed in order to see a plethora of amazing natural attractions, enjoy a number of wildlife encounters and much more during seven hectic but incredibly enjoyable days.